Nepal polls: Nepali Congress-led coalition leads in counting | Politics

 Nepal polls: Nepali Congress-led coalition leads in counting

-Nepal Prime Minister Sher Bahadur Deubas Nepali Congress NC-led ruling coalition was on Thursday on its way to winning Nepals parliamentary elections and has bagged 40 seats out of 65 declared so far.Out of the 275 Members of Parliament, 165 will be elected through direct voting, while the remaining 110 will be elected through a proportional electoral system.Till now, the Nepali Congress has won 25 seats and is leading in 31 more.The CPN-Maoist Centre has bagged 7 seats, CPN-Unified Socialist 6 and Rastriya Janamorcha and Lokatantrik Samajwadi Party one each.
+Prime Minister Sher Bahadur Deubas Nepali Congress-led ruling coalition was on Thursday inching towards winning Nepals parliamentary elections as the five-party alliance has bagged 52 seats out of the 90 declared so far.In the 275-member House of Representatives, 165 will be elected through direct voting, while the remaining 110 will be elected through a proportional electoral system.Till now, the Nepali Congress NC has won 32 seats and is leading in 21 others.The CPN-Maoist Centre has bagged 9 seats, CPN-Unified Socialist 7 and Rastriya Janamorcha and Lokatantrik Samajwadi Party two each.

 - Country: